 And, you couldn’t get someone to guess that the frosting is made with vinegar and cashews.

 Or that there’s no butter.

-Or that all of the sugar that should be in this recipe is instead replaced with raw agave nectar.
+Or that all of the sugar that should be in this recipe is instead replaced with raw maple syrup.

 They’re light and fluffy with a crisp, sugary top and taste just as delicious as they look.
 Plus, there’s an apple pie treat inside!

 The filling is my favorite part, hands down.

 - ¾ cup not from concentrate apple juice

 - ½ cup + 1 tablespoon unsweetened apple sauce

 - 3 eggs

 - ½ cup + 1 tablespoon unrefined walnut oil